 It is essential to do your research before making plans to export.
 Kate Horstead finds out how to take advantage of opportunities overseas

-A wealth of overseas opportunities as well as UK government support at home mean that now could be the right time for small firms to look at exporting, says Clive Drinkwater, UK Trade & Investment (UKTI) North West director.
+A wealth of overseas opportunities as well as UK government support at home mean that now could be the right time for small firms to look at exporting, says Clive Drinkwater, Department for International Trade North West director.

 Identify target export markets

 Before you start exporting, you need solid knowledge of your potential markets.
-Start by approaching UKTI for a free consultation.
-“UKTI’s advisers can help you to find the right markets for your product or service,” says Drinkwater.
+Start by approaching Department for International Trade for a free consultation. “their advisers can help you to find the right markets for your product or service,” says Drinkwater.